The Minute Man

 The Minute Man was the first commission of twenty-five-year-old Concord native Daniel Chester French.
 French hailed from a well-to-do New England family and was an art student of Louisa May Alcott’s younger sister, Abigail.
 His career as a sculptor of public monuments would span six decades and include such seminal works as the Abraham Lincoln statue at the Lincoln Memorial in Washington, D.C.

-Cast from old Civil War cannons by the Ames Foundry of Chicopee, Massachusetts, the seven-foot bronze Minute Man stands on a pedestal base measuring seven-and-a-half feet tall and four-and-a-half feet on each side.
+Cast from old Civil War cannons by the Ames Foundry of Chicopee, Massachusetts, the seven-foot bronze minute man stands on a pedestal base measuring seven-and-a-half feet tall and four-and-a-half feet wide on each side.

 BY THE RUDE BRIDGE THAT